British parliament to vote on Brexit deal on Dec 11

 May will also meet over 100 big business leaders to seek their support.

-But Corbyn on Monday cited a fresh economic study showing the British growth slowing sharply under the plan prepared by May's government.
+But Corbyn on Monday seized on a fresh study showing British growth slowing sharply under the plan prepared by May's government.

 The independent National Institute of Economic and Social Research found that trade with the EU - especially in services - was likely to be more costly after Brexit and have an adverse effect on living standards.